 In fact, there is an entire field of humanities dedicated to studying how to transfer research results carried out with test tubes, microscopes and lab rats in a way that can be understood by common people.

 To carry out this type of scientific translation, we must simplify technical terms and expressions.
 This requires sacrificing the essential specificity necessary in science not meant for a general audience.

-As you can see, scientific translation requires the work of professionals who are experts in linguistics as well as specific fields of study in order to get off on the right foot.
-Although, in any case, scientists are also capable of a little humour, like the palaeontologist who, in love with a woman called Ella, decided to call a fossil he found Ellaquismus (Ella kiss me).
+As you can see, scientific translation requires the work of professional translators.
+They must be experts in linguistics as well as specific fields of study in order to get off on the right foot.
+Although, don’t be fooled, scientists are also capable of a little humour!
+Take the paleontologist who, in love with a woman called Ella, decided to call a fossil he found Ellaquismus (Ella kiss me).

-What would the scientific translation of this name be in Spanish anyway?
+What would the scientific translation of this name be in French or Spanish anyway?